-A lovely treed and green park wedged between the highway a creek and shopping centre.
+About half-way between Brisbane and the Gold Coast is this lovely grassy and treed park, wedged between highway, creek and shopping centre.
 There is a house and a tree break between highway and camp area which sits lower than the road.
-The shopping centre on the other side of the camp and park is screened by trees and creek, but is super easy to visit for supplies.
+The shopping centre on the other side of the park and camp is screened by trees and creek, but is super easy to visit for supplies.
 Roof top tents are allowed.

 FREE.
 72 hour limit or 3 nights in a 30 day period.
 Dump Point.
 TV and Mobile reception.

 Belli Creek Park, Eumundi-Kennilworth Road, Belli Park